The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Related Work

-(2) \emph{Methodology} refers to the approach used for diagram generation.
-Traditional rule-based NLP methods use linguistic analysis, part-of-speech (POS) tagging, and parsing to extract structured knowledge from text, and then translate this knowledge into diagrams~\cite{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24}.
-Recent work uses LLMs -- which are not restricted to knowledge extracted by hand-crafted linguistic rules -- by prompting LLMs with the textual description, task definitions for diagram generation, and, optionally, few-shot examples~\cite{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}.
+(2) \emph{Methodology} refers to the approach used for model generation.
+Traditional rule-based NLP methods use linguistic analysis, part-of-speech (POS) tagging, and parsing to extract structured knowledge from text, and then translate this knowledge into models~\citep{DBLP:conf/models/AroraSBZ16,DBLP:journals/tosem/AroraSNB19,DBLP:conf/models/JahanHGRRRS24}.
+Recent work uses LLMs -- which are not restricted to knowledge extracted by hand-crafted linguistic rules -- by prompting LLMs with the textual description, task definitions for model generation, and, optionally, few-shot examples~\citep{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24}.
 This prompting strategy is similar to our Baseline variant in Table~\ref{table:approach_variants}.
-Yang et al.~\cite{DBLP:conf/models/YangCCMV24} employ LLMs in a manner inspired by traditional NLP approaches.
-They instruct an LLM to iteratively extract and refine diagram elements along with their relationships, integrate them into partial models, further refine these partial models, and ultimately construct a complete domain model.
-Our approach uses LLMs with a critique-refine loop to generate and iteratively refine an entire activity diagram that satisfies structural and semantic alignment constraints derived from the literature~\cite{Cook2017,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/YangCCMV24}.
-In contrast to Yang et al., who construct the final diagram by merging partial domain models derived from individually extracted elements, \approach\ takes a holistic approach and generates, critiques, and refines the diagram in its entirety.
+Yang et al.~\citep{DBLP:conf/models/YangCCMV24} employ LLMs in a manner inspired by traditional NLP approaches.
+They instruct an LLM to iteratively extract and refine model elements along with their relationships, integrate them into partial models, further refine these partial models, and ultimately construct a complete domain model.
+Chen et al.~\citep{abscon} generate multiple candidate models, aggregate them into a probabilistic partial model, and concretize the result to construct the final model.
+Our approach uses LLMs with a critique-refine loop to generate and iteratively refine an entire activity diagram that satisfies structural and semantic alignment constraints derived from the literature~\citep{Cook2017,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/YangCCMV24}.
+Unlike Yang et al., who merge partial models from individual elements, \approach\ holistically generates, critiques, and refines the entire model.